 Yes.
 It's essential to discuss adding kava to your regimen with a doctor and your pharmacist.

 Anesthesia: "Avoid kava two weeks prior to surgery to avoid potential anesthesia interactions," says Tynan.

-Alcohol: Jain, McCrae, and Chadwick all advise against combining alcohol and kava as it can strain the liver, and tax the central nervous system as both kava and alcohol are depressants.
+Alcohol: Jain, McCrea, and Chadwick all advise against combining alcohol and kava as it can strain the liver, and tax the central nervous system as both kava and alcohol are depressants.